Hawthorne & 5th station: History

 As part of the initial 1.5 mi Gold Line, construction on Hawthorne & 5th began in December 2013.
 The station opened to the public on July 14, 2015, with a low platform configuration that was used for heritage streetcars.
 In June 2019, as part of phase two, streetcar service was replaced by the CityLynx Connector bus; at which time the station's island platform was closed off so it can be raised to accommodate the level boarding for modern streetcar vehicles.
 Though it was slated to reopen in early-2020, various delays pushed out the reopening till mid-2021.
 The station reopened to the public on August 30, 2021, at which time the CityLynx Connector bus was discontinued.

 Station layout

 The station consists of an island platform with two passenger shelters; a crosswalk and ramp provide platform access from Hawthorne Lane.
 The station's passenger shelters house two art installations by Nancy O’Neil.
-The windscreens considers Charlotte's first public park and a hospital with an educationl history, featuring a collage of historical maps, photos, and manuscripts on glass.
+The windscreens considers Charlotte's first public park and a hospital with an educational history, featuring a collage of historical maps, photos, and manuscripts on glass.